 Nominations and Elections - Elections are held annually and the normal term of office is three years.
 To stand for election the member's nomination must meet the requirements stipulated in the Rules of Interior Savings Credit Union.
 These rules were amended in 2012 to allow for the Board of Directors to identify candidates that fulfill specific skill gaps identified on the Board.
 Beginning with the 2012 election as the starting point, the maximum number of successive terms a director can be elected to is 4 terms.
 Directors are elected by electronic or mail ballot.
 Two positions were open in the Thompson/South Okanagan voting region.
-Shelley Sanders was re-elected for a 3 year term (2018-2021) and Bruce Tisdale was elected for a 3 year term (2018-2021).
+Ken Christian and Daphane Nelson were both re-elected for 3-year terms (2019-2022).
 Two positions were open in the Central/Northern Okanagan voting region.
-Stacey Fenwick and Pat Ryan were both re-elected to a 3 year term (2018-2021).
+Don Grant and Caroline Grover were both re-elected to 3-year terms (2019-2022).